lastralab/tanismo-helcim-plugin/README.md

 - Customize the payment gateway title and description.
 - Add instructions for customers.
 - Redirect customers to the Helcim Payment Terminal.
-- Apply a 3% convenience fee to orders.
+- Apply a 3% convenience fee to orders on Helcim Payment Page.

 ## Compatibility